Extensions & Plugins

 "I'm thinking of replacing our entire engine with D-Type, because D-Type seems to be much faster and it produces better looking text."

-We are pleased to announce the release of D-Type Engine 5.0.
-This new release, which was first made available for download on January 30, 2014, marks yet another important milestone in our principal research and development project that focuses on font rasterization, text layout and scalable 2D graphics rendering technologies.
+The 5.0 release, which was first made available for download on January 30, 2014, marks yet another important milestone in our principal research and development project that focuses on font rasterization, text layout and scalable 2D graphics rendering technologies.

 D-Type 5.0 features an application programming interface (API) that is backward compatible with our 4.0 release.
 However, some obsolete and/or undocumented APIs have been removed and a number of new features have been added.
 Here is a quick overview of the major accomplishments that made D-Type 5.0 possible.